 Eligibility for military leave benefits is determined by appointment type and the nature of the military leave.
 See UW System Administrative Policy 1218 (formerly BN 9) Military Leave, section 4.C.
 Eligibility to determine appointment types eligible for military leave benefits.

 - Notify your employer of military leave.

 - Complete the following forms prior to your leave:

-- Provide the UW System with a copy your military pay statement or DD‐214 showing the date of entry and discharge.
+- Provide the Universities of Wisconsin with a copy your military pay statement or DD‐214 showing the date of entry and discharge.

 - Complete the USERRA Certification Form (ET-4560) upon your return to work to indicate whether or not you want to contribute any missed WRS contributions associated with your military leave (see Benefits during Military Leave tab).

 If you are a member of the reserves (National Guard, State Defense Force, or any other military reserve), you can take up to 30 working days of leave per year to attend military schools and annual field training or annual active duty for training, and any other state or federal tours of active duty, except extended active duty service or service as a member of the active armed forces of the United States.
 This leave is not granted for absences that are less than three days.

 During this period, you receive the difference between your UW System pay and military base pay.
 This is referred to as differential pay.
 If your military pay is higher, you can take an unpaid military leave of absence or use paid leave, except sick leave, to remain on payroll.

 During this period, you may maintain all benefits, accumulate paid leave, and earn Wisconsin Retirement System (WRS) service credit (limits may apply).